-Breast augmentation can still carry the risk of affecting breastfeeding depending on which type of surgery was conducted and which part of the breast received the incision.
-The typical procedure for breast augmentation will have the doctor cutting through what is called the folds of the inframammary which is the crease found just below the patient’s breast.
+Breast augmentation can still carry the risk of affecting breastfeeding depending on which type of surgery.
+The typical procedure for breast augmentation will have the doctor cut through the folds of the inframammary.
+It is the crease found just below the patient’s breast.
 This is where the implant is inserted and secured in the pecs (pectoral muscles), a cluster of muscle fibers located under the tissues of the breast.
-For this kind of augmentation, the implant is actually inserted away from the breast resulting in the current ducts remaining unaffected and unclogged and still linked to the patient’s nipple.
+For this kind of augmentation, the implant is inserted away from the breast, resulting in the current ducts remaining unaffected and unclogged and still linked to the patient’s nipple.

 Some Tips for Those Who Underwent Breast Augmentation and Still Want to Breastfeed

-For those who want to breastfeed despite undergoing a surgical procedure such as breast augmentation, experts are suggesting that individuals start strong and ensure that they are able to address other issues they had even before the completion of the surgical procedure.
-These issues may include glandular tissue that is insufficient, an indicator of which would be that the breasts did not experience any changes while the patient is pregnant.
+For those who want to breastfeed despite undergoing a surgical procedure such as breast augmentation, experts are suggesting that individuals start strong and ensure that they can address other issues they had even before the completion of the surgical procedure.
+These issues may include insufficient glandular tissue, an indicator of which would be that the breasts did not experience any changes while the patient is pregnant.

 Experts also advise mothers to take in supplements that are natural to help to promote the production of milk.
 These are called galactagogues and can be used as a form of natural supplementation to improve breastmilk supply and production.
 Listed below are some of these herbal supplements: